-The Angel Gown™ Initiative (TAGI) is an Non Profit Organisation (NPO Reg. ♯203-283 NPO) that provides free, exquisite, handmade burial garments for pre-term infants.
+The Angel Gown™ Initiative (TAGI) is an Non Profit Organisation (NPO Reg. ♯203-283 NPO; PBO 930061837) that provides free, exquisite, handmade burial garments for pre-term infants.

 At a time of utmost grief and sorrow, an Angel Gown™ is a small but deeply meaningful way to alleviate some of a family’s difficulties and great sadness.
 The Angel Gown™ Initiative assists bereaved families with an important practical issue: how to provide a passed child with the greatest dignity and grace.

 All Angel Gown™ garments are hand-made and are a free donation.
-Already presentations have been made to hospitals where grieving families have been assisted.
+Presentations have been made to multiple hospitals across Southern Africa where grieving families have been assisted.